monarch-initiative/mondo/_pages/faq.md

 Mondo is co-developed with [HPO](https://hpo.jax.org/app/), to ensure interoperability and alignment between the two ontologies and create a more holistic semantic disease resource.
 A subset of HPO classes are imported into Mondo.
 HPO terms are used in the logical definitions for the disease terms, where applicable.
 For example, [MONDO:0003337 'acute hemorrhagic encephalitis'](http://purl.obolibrary.org/obo/MONDO_0003337) is computationally defined as `encephalitis and ('disease has feature' some 'Abnormal bleeding')` ([Abnormal bleeding is an HPO term, HP:0001892](https://hpo.jax.org/app/browse/term/HP:0001892)).

+### What is the difference between a disease and a phenotype?

+There is a lot of overlap between diseases and phenotypes.
+Mondo and Human Phenotype Ontology (HPO) define a disease as an entity that has all four of the following features:

+- an etiology (whether identified or as yet unknown)
+- a time course
+- a set of phenotypic features
+- if treatments exist, there is a characteristic response to them

+A phenotype (or a phenotypic feature) is a component of a disease, and HPO terms can be used to describe the set of phenotypic features that characterize a disease.
+There is a grey zone between diseases and phenotypic features.
+For instance, diabetes mellitus can be conceptualized as a disease, but it is also a feature of other diseases such as Bardet Biedl syndrome.
+In some cases like this, Mondo may label the disease entity with (disease) after the disease name, to distinguish it from the HPO phenotype term (for example, MONDO_0005466 'hypersomnia (disease)' and HP:0100786 Hypersomnia).

 ### How do I cite Mondo?

 Please cite: Mungall, Christopher J., et al. 2017 [The Monarch Initiative: An Integrative Data and Analytic Platform Connecting Phenotypes to Genotypes across Species.](https://academic.oup.com/nar/article/45/D1/D712/2605791) Nucleic Acids Research 45 (D1): D712–22.